Jus1mple/Jus1mple.github.io/_pages/about.md

   - /about.html
 ---

-I am Kedong Xiu, a first-year Ph.D student at Zhejiang University.
-I am fortuned to be co-advised by Prof. Tianhang Zheng and Prof. Kui Ren.
+I am Kedong Xiu, a first-year Ph.D student at Zhejiang University, fortunate to be co-advised by Prof. Tianhang Zheng and Prof. Kui Ren.

 My research focuses on the intersection of **Large Language Models (LLMs)**, **Multimodal Large Language Models (MLLMs)**, and **Cybersecurity**, aiming to build trustworthy and robust AI systems.